iusecookies64/notes/content/SQL/SQL Basics.md

 └────────────────┴────────┘
 ```

+>[!Note]
+>Query in SQL acts upon relations i.e. table and they also return a relation as a result.
+Later we see that we can use these returned relations to further query (nested queries) which give us powerful way to query and do almost anything that we can think of.

 ### DISTINCT

 In the **Flights** table, what all 'Origins' exist?
 The following query should give us the result.